SumoLogic/sumologic-content/CloudSOAR/Integrations/Automation-Tools/README.md

 ### Decode Base64
 - When supplied with a JSON payload containing a base64 encoded string (requires output.raw), this action will decode it into usable data.
 Uses 'upload' field type.

+### Translate Table
+- Converts an HTML table (ex: table_view_for_aggregate) to markup so that it can be leveraged in ticketing systems like JIRA.

 ## To upload your own content:
 Please see [Sumo Logic Community Ecosystem Apps FAQs](https://help.sumologic.com/docs/integrations/community-ecosystem-apps/#faq).